- To be a visible campus presence that models collaboration, inclusion, and community;

 - To develop education and programs that enhance cultural competencies, cross-cultural perspectives, and an understanding of issues related to social justice.

-The Centers for Diversity and Inclusion are comprised of the Center for Women and Gender, the Stonewall Center for LGBTQ+ students, the Rise Up Center for students of color, and the Pa'lante Center for latinx students.
+The Centers for Diversity and Inclusion are comprised of the Center for Women and Gender, the Stonewall Center, the Rise Up Center, and the Pa'lante Center.
 The centers are located on the lower level of Frost Hall.

 Diversity & Inclusion